T0ASTMalone/workplace-communication-app-capstone-react/README.md

 **User Feed**

-As a user, I want to see what has been posted on my workplace
+As a user, I want to see what has been posted on my workplace.

 ![WorkPlace Feed](/src/img/screenshots/workplace.png)

 **Ideas Page**

-As a user, I want to post an idea so my employer can see it
+As a user, I want to post an idea so the creator of the workplace can see it.

 ![Ideas Page](/src/img/screenshots/ideas.png)